zetavg/chromium-website/site/rvalue-references/index.md

 - Assign to it (ie. replace its contents)

+- Call a `reset()` method or similar if it is annotated with `REINITIALIZES_AFTER_MOVE` to put the object back into a well-defined state

 This applies to member variables too, don't leave your class in an undefined state when leaving a method.